 What undesirable effects can hair dyes cause?

 Hair dyes can cause a variety of undesirable effects but allergy is the most frequently reported.
-There is also some evidence of an association between the use of hair dye and cancer development.

 In several cases of hair dye allergy, consumers had previously had black henna tattoos (temporary tattoo).
 Henna is a plant extract that does not last long so other dyes are mixed in to enhance the colour's properties.
 One of the substances often added is PPD.
 The mixture is then called black henna.
 If you want to dye your hair, avoid temporary tattoos in the form of black henna.